cartowong/oo/README.md

 * Create a constructor function for a class with public or private fields and methods.
 Private fields and private methods are only accessible within the body of the constructor.
 * Extend a class and override its public methods.
 The overriden method may call its parent method.
 * When an object is passed to a function as an argument, it behaves as if the object is passed by reference (instead of by value).
+* Utility functions to check and validate the type of function arguments.
+* Add unit tests to your project.

 The public methods of an object can be referenced using the dollar sign notation.
 If your IDE supports code completion, method names will be auto-completed.